aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/deployment/media-management-solution-cdk/README.md

 ## Set up CDK
 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`media_management_solutions_library_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`media_management_solutions_library_stack`)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.